 Conventionally, badminton competitions are conducted on indoor courts.
 The movement of the shuttlecock is affected by weather, temperature, and altitude.

 21. There’s a gigantic shuttlecock in Kansas!

 An eighteen-foot high aluminum and fiberglass shuttlecock is installed and displayed on the lawn of the art museum in Kansas City.
 It weighs close to three tons and was made by Claes Oldenburg and Coosje Van Bruggen.

-Do you have any interesting or fun facts about badminton that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about badminton?
+Share them in the comments below!